HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/index.md

 This setup is common in most of the scenarios where there are multi-nested site areas in libraries with content such as rich text, PDF files, and images in a page and nearly 20 pages in a small configuration and 200 pages in a medium and large configuration.
 Refer to the following list for more information about this setup:

-- The default test data has a WCM design library called "PerformanceTestDesign" and five content libraries named "PerformanceTestContent01" through "PerformanceTestContent05".
+The default test data includes a WCM design library named "PerformanceTestDesign", along with five content libraries named "PerformanceTestContent01" to "PerformanceTestContent05".

--  Each content library contains four levels of site areas, with four site areas per level.
-Only the 256 leaf site areas contain content.
+Each content library has four levels of site areas, with four site areas per level, resulting in a total of 256 leaf site areas that contain content.

-- Each leaf site area contains ten content items, for a total of 12,800 content items across the libraries.
+Each leaf site area holds 10 content items, making a total of 12,800 content items across all libraries.

+##### Content visibility

-- Half of the content items are visible to "Anonymous" and "All Authenticated" users.
-The other half are visible only to members of ten groups per content item.
-These ten groups are spread out among the 500 groups assumed to exist in the test LDAP (and assumed to be called "Group0000" through "Group0499").
+- Half of the content items are accessible to both "Anonymous" and "All Authenticated" users.

-- Half of the content items visible to members of ten groups per content item are profiled with the keyword "MENU".
+- The remaining half is restricted to members of 10 specific groups per content item, distributed among 500 groups in the test LDAP, named "Group0000" to "Group0499".
+Half of these restricted content items are tagged with the keyword "MENU" for categorization.

+##### Portal page setup

-- There are 20 test portal pages created under the label "PerformanceTest".
-Each has a friendly URL of the form "<context-root>/perf/page-xx".
+- There are 20 test portal pages under the label "PerformanceTest", each with a user-friendly URL format like "/perf/page-xx".

-- Each page contains six WCM viewer portlets that show content below one of the 20 top-level site areas.
-Pages 01 to 04 show content from site areas "SA01" through "SA04" in library "PerformanceTestContent01".
-Pages 05 to 08 show content from site areas "SA01" through "SA04" in library "PerformanceTestContent02", and so on.
+- Each page contains six WCM viewer portlets, displaying content from one of the 20 top-level site areas.

+- Pages 01 to 04 display content from site areas "SA01" to "SA04" in the library "PerformanceTestContent01".

+- Pages 05 to 08 display content from "SA01" to "SA04" in "PerformanceTestContent02", and so on.

+##### Portlet configurations:

-- Four of the portlets on each page show single content items.
-For page 01, these would be the first content items in site areas "SA01.01.01.01", "SA01.02.01.01", "SA01.03.01.01", and "SA01.04.01.01" respectively.
-Other pages follow the same pattern.
+- Four portlets on each page display a single content item from different sub-site areas (e.g., on page 01, the first items from "SA01.01.01.01", "SA01.02.01.01", etc.).

-- Another portlet on each page shows a navigator of site areas and content items below the same top-level area.
+- One portlet provides a navigator for browsing site areas and content items under the top-level site area.

-- The final portlet on each page shows a menu of items.
-This portlet is scoped to the top-level site area and selects only those items profiled with the "MENU" keyword.
+- The final portlet presents a menu, filtering items tagged with the keyword "MENU", scoped to the top-level site area.

+##### User setup:

-- A total of 99,999 users was added to openLDAP as authenticated users.
+A total of 99,999 authenticated users were added to openLDAP for performance testing.

 #### DAM default test data